 Did you know?

 Orthoptists are allied eye health professionals trained in the assessment and treatment of patients with eye disorders.
-They diagnose and manage of eye problems and specialise in children’s vision, eye movement disorders and low vision care.
+They diagnose and manage eye problems and specialise in children’s vision, eye movement disorders and low vision care.
 Orthoptists often work with patients after surgery to assist in their recovery.

 For more information